proximiio/proximiio-js-library/README.md

 # Proximi.io JS Library

 ## Getting work
+In case of cloning the repo from GitHub please run `npm install` afterwards.

 ### Using just in browser
 This requires to load js file into script tag of html file.